hshernandez/globant-data-challenge/README.md

 ## localhost:5000/hired_quarter/<year>  {POST Request}

-- With this end-point, the user would be able to consult the amount of hired people per department per job in each quarter of the specfic year
+- With this end-point, the user would be able to consult the amount of hired people per department per job in each quarter of the specific year
 - It's very important to indicate the year as a query param.
 - The specified year must be a number.
-- The result in given as a JSON.
+- The result is given as a JSON.

   Example CURL: curl --location 'http://127.0.0.1:5000/hired_quarter/2021'

 ## localhost:5000/most_hired_department/<year>  {POST Request}

-- With this end-point, the user would be able to consult the list of ids, name and number of employees hired of each department that hired more employees than the mean of employees hired in the given year for all the departments, ordered by the number of employees hired (descending).
+- With this end-point, the user would be able to consult the list of ids, names and number of employees hired by each department that hired more employees than the mean of employees hired in the given year for all the departments, ordered by the number of employees hired (descending).
 - It's very important to indicate the year as a query param.
 - The specified year must be a number.
-- The result in given as a JSON.
+- The result is given as a JSON.

   Example CURL: curl --location 'http://127.0.0.1:5000/most_hired_department/2021'